superman-lopez/switchdarkmode/README.md

 ```
 curl -o ~/Library/LaunchAgents/local.switchdarkmode.plist https://raw.githubusercontent.com/superman-lopez/switchdarkmode/master/local.switchdarkmode.plist && launchctl load ~/Library/LaunchAgents/local.switchdarkmode.plist
 ```
 That's all that is needed for it to work!
+Optionally:

 If you are keen to test, it's possible to invoke the command immediately rather than wait for the scheduled run:
 ```